 Increasing the Value of an HVAC Company

 If you’re in the HVAC industry or looking to buy a business in the HVAC industry, this article is for you!
 We have many conversations each week with individuals looking to buy or sell an HVAC company.
 Peak Business Valuation, business appraiser Utah, specializes in performing business valuations for HVAC business owners and those looking to finance an HVAC transaction.
+Schedule a free consultation today!
 Below we discuss a few aspects that influence the value of an HVAC business.
 And, a few tips for increasing the value of an HVAC company.

 Understanding Customer Mix

-One of the main aspects that influences the value of an HVAC company is the customer mix.
+One of the main aspects that influence the value of an HVAC company is the customer mix.
 Customer mix is who you work with.
 For example, if you’re an HVAC company that focuses on residential new builds, then your main line of business is HVAC installations.
 If you are a general residential HVAC company, then your primary focus is on repairs and maintenance.
 The same principle applies if you are looking at the commercial HVAC segment.
 There are new-build installation HVAC companies and commercial repair and maintenance HVAC companies.